Sam Reinhart: International play

 Reinhart competed for Canada Pacific in the 2012 World U-17 Hockey Challenge, but failed to medal.
 Later that year, he was selected to join Canada's under-18 team for the 2012 IIHF World U18 Championships in the Czech Republic.
-The team lost to the United States in the semi-finals, but won the bronze medal game against Finland in overtime.
+The team lost to the United States in the semifinals, but won the bronze medal game against Finland in overtime.
 Reinhart then captained the under-18 team at the 2012 Ivan Hlinka Memorial Tournament as Canada won its fifth consecutive gold medal in the event.
 Reinhart again captained the U18 team at the 2013 IIHF World U18 Championships in Sochi, Russia.
 Reinhart scored three goals and four assists to help Canada win the gold, ending the United States' record of four consecutive championships.

-Moving up to the U20 level, Reinhart earned a spot with the national junior team for the 2014 World Junior Championships.
+Moving up to the under-20 level, Reinhart earned a spot with the national junior team for the 2014 World Junior Championships.
 His brother Griffin also made the team, and they became the third pair of brothers to play for Canada at the World Junior Championships.
-Reinhart and Aaron Ekblad were the only two players on the Canadian roster eligible for the 2014 NHL Entry Draft.
+Reinhart and Aaron Ekblad were the only two players on the Canadian roster eligible for the 2014 NHL entry draft.
 Reinhart registered two goals and three assists in the first three games of the tournament, but was held scoreless for the remainder of the tournament.
 Canada lost the bronze medal game against Russia 2–1 and finished fourth.
 Sam Reinhart also represented Team Canada at the 2015 World Junior Ice Hockey Championship.
 The team won gold as Sam served as one of two alternate captains for the team, the other being Connor McDavid.
 Reinhart scored the game-winning goal against team Russia in the gold medal game, which was his fifth of the tournament.
 Reinhart finished with a total of 5 goals and 11 points leading all players in goals and points.

 Reinhart represented Team Canada at the 2016 IIHF World Championship helping win Gold and finishing the tournament with four assists in 10 games.

 On April 29, 2019, Reinhart was named to the Team Canada roster for the 2019 IIHF World Championship held in Slovakia.
 Reinhart helped Canada progress through to the playoff rounds before losing the final to Finland to finish with the Silver Medal on May 26, 2019.
 He finished the tournament posting 3 goals and 5 points in 10 games.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.

 Personal life

 In an interview on WGR Sports Radio 550AM, Reinhart stated he prefers to be called "Samson" as opposed to "Sam".
 Many Panthers fans did not know that Samson was Reinhart's full first name, and had assumed that his given name was "Samuel."
 Reinhart's nickname with the Sabres was "Reino", which stuck with his teammates in the Panthers.

-As a member of the Florida Panthers, Reinhart stepped up to care for the cat of teammate Anthony Stolarz after Stolarz left Florida and signed with the Toronto Maple Leafs.
+As a member of the Florida Panthers, Reinhart stepped up to care for the cat of teammate Anthony Stolarz who left Florida and signed with the Toronto Maple Leafs.